Staying true to its “Gift from God” meaning, the leaf extract of Jasmine heals wounds and offers other health-related benefits.

-Because of its beauty and the benefits we discussed, this plant may be irresistible now.
+Because of the beauty and the benefits we discussed, the Jasmine plant may be irresistible now.

-|Stores to buy||Delivery Time||Price|
+|Stores to buy||Shipping Time|

-|Perfect Plants||1-2 business days||$23.95|
+|Perfect Plants||2-3 business days|

-|Garden Goods Direct||3–4 business days||$79.95|
+|Garden Goods Direct||3–5 business days|

 Every time you visit this bundle of magic, you will receive a warm aromatic greeting.

-Simply breath in the aroma!
+Simply breathe in the aroma!